Best mattress brands

-As the name suggests, storage beds offer just that - lots of tidy storage options below or underneath the bed.
+As the name suggests, storage beds offer just that - lots of tidy storage options underneath the bed.
 They're a great option if you're short on bedroom space but want something a bit more stylish than a standard divan bed.
 Choose between storage drawers or an ottoman-style bed that fully lifts up, letting you store your belongings inside.

 Storage bed pros

 - Ottoman beds can be heavy and awkward to move or lift

 Sofa beds, folding beds, bunk beds and cot beds

 There are lots more types of bed on the market - often designed to meet a specific requirement or appeal to particular age groups.

 - Sofa beds and folding beds Flexible, compact beds that work well in a guest bedroom, or where a bed won't be used every day.

 - Bunk beds Two beds in one for siblings in a shared bedroom - and lots of play fun for kids, too.

 - Cot beds For smaller children, cot beds are convertible cots that can help your little one make the transition from cot to bed.
 Our video guide to buying the best cot bed includes advice on buying a safe cot bed that's right for your child.